 If you are waiting for an appointment, you can still fill out the online externship application, start drafting cover letters, and send them to the Externship Program.
 You can also Email Carina Garcia for a drop-in appointment if you have a question that you can’t find an answer to on our website.

-When you receive an offer from an externship site, please inform the Externship Program Office.
+When you receive an offer from an externship site, please inform the Externship Office as soon as possible.
 We will register you for the seminar that applies to your site once the registration period has begun.
 You cannot register yourself.

 Externship sites vary on how they advertise their positions.
 For any site that is approved by our Externship Program, you should find a profile in our database and can see which other students have been at that site.
 Some of the larger sites post their positions on Symplicity and/or participate in on campus interviewing.
 They do this to interview a lot of candidates at once.
 It is fine to obtain your externship through that process but be sure to let us know right away that you have received an offer so that we can save you a place in the seminar.
 Remember that there are many other sites who may be looking for just one student and so they won’t use these methods.
 They are simply waiting for us to send them materials from interested students and you might easily be the only student that is applying.